Wednesday, December 12, 2018

 Isla de Pinos (Guanaja) in 1502.

-Honduras, Nicaragua, Costa Rica and Panama.
+Honduras, Nicaragua, Costa Rica and Panamá in Central America.

-Las Tortugas ( Cayman Islands) on May 10, 1503.
+Las Tortugas (Cayman Islands) on May 10, 1503.

 Early Life:

-Columbus first made his voyage proposal to the King of Portugal, who declined the offer, but secretly sent a ship away.
+Columbus made his first voyage proposal to João II or John II, King of Portugal.
+The king declined Columbus’ offer but secretly sent a ship anyway.
 Columbus found out and left Portugal angry.
-He sent his brother Bartholomew Columbus to England while he went to Spain with his son Diego, as his wife Felipa was dead by now, to pursue his dream.
-[11]
+He went to Spain with his son Diego, as his wife Filipa was dead by now, to pursue his dream.
+[12]

 After a few days the sailors threatened Columbus' life saying if he would not turn back home, they would throw him off overboard and claim he fell by accident.
 Columbus calmed their fears and continued the voyage.
 [16]

-Columbus took possession of the island for Spain and named it San Salvador (Holy Saviour).
+The discovery happened on October 12, 1492.
+Columbus took possession of the island for Spain and named it “San Salvador” (Holy Savior).
 There has been debate over where San Salvador is.
 Only Columbus knew where it was.
-He kept it secret because of his experience with the King of Portugal who tried to steal his idea once.
-Guanahani is the native and present-day name of the island is believed to be San Salvador.
-[18]
+He kept it secret because of his experience with the King of Portugal, who tried to steal his idea of discovery before.
+Guanahani is the native and the present-day name of the island that is believed to be San Salvador.
+[19]

 The natives they found in the Caribbean were naked, timid and friendly.
 He perceived they were good people and intelligent enough to become Christians.
 Columbus gave them gifts and traded with them everywhere he went.
 Back then there were no maps of where they were, so Columbus initially took some of them by force to serve as guides.
 [19]